pejmanN/KeyVaultTerraform/terraform/README.md

    $acrLoginServer = terraform output -raw acr_login_server
    az acr login --name $(echo $acrLoginServer | cut -d'.' -f1)
    ```

+   This retrieves the ACR login server URL from Terraform outputs and authenticates Docker with your Azure Container Registry.

 3. **Tag and push the image**